Setting user defaults

 The default

-value determines the permissions assigned to new files and directories created by users.
-You can set the defaultumask
+umaskvalue determines the permissions assigned to new files and directories created by users.
+You can set the defaultumaskin the shell startup files, such as/etc/profileor/etc/bashrc. -

 For example, to set a default